nt4f04uNd/nt4f04unds_widgets/README.md

 The comments are poor, the code is horrible.

-I cannot (and don't want to) guarantee you the safety of ass during its usage.
+I cannot (and don't want to) guarantee you the safety of your ass during its usage.

 **It's mine.**